Construction of the National Library of Medicine Title Abbreviations

 Each journal title indexed by NLM is assigned a unique title abbreviation.
 Existing title abbreviations are not changed to conform to current policies and procedures.

-As of March 1, 2007, NLM establishes title abbreviations based on the form used by the ISSN Centre as their abbreviated key title, whenever this is available, editing only for format as described below:
+As of March 1, 2007, NLM generally establishes title abbreviations based on the form used by the ISSN Centre as their abbreviated key title, whenever this is available, editing only for format as described below:

 - The first letter of each word in the title abbreviation is capitalized.